jj1bdx/luatrek/README.md

 # Luatrek: Star Trek in Lua

-* Target version: Lua 5.2
+* Current version: pre-0.2
-* See `LICENSE` for the license (BSD 3-clause)
-* Note well: this repository is still in an early stage and buggy
+* *Note well*: this repository is still in an early stage and buggy

 ## Background